-WGS analyses (e.g. mosaicism) rely on other signals, such as read counts, which are affected by contamination.
+WGS analyses (e.g., mosaicism) rely on other signals, such as read counts, which are affected by contamination.
 Low rates of contamination do not affect array calls and problematic levels of contamination will be reflected in the array call rate.

-Did you remove samples from participants with bone marrow transplants?
-Yes, we removed both array and WGS samples associated with participants that have received bone marrow transplants, according to the corresponding electronic health record (EHR) and participant provided information

-3. Are all samples in the WGS joint callset sourced from blood?
+- Did you remove samples from participants with bone marrow transplants?
+Yes, we removed both array and WGS samples associated with participants that have received bone marrow transplants, according to the corresponding electronic health record (EHR) and survey responses provided by participants(Overall Health). - 3.
+Are all samples in the WGS joint callset sourced from blood?

 Yes.
-Although the program does have saliva WGS samples, we did not include these samples in Beta.
+Although the program does have saliva WGS samples, we did not include these samples in the Q2 2022 release.
 Once we identify any batch effects between saliva and blood samples (ETA 2022), we will reassess the inclusion of saliva samples in the joint WGS callset.
 If we decide that the batch effects will have minimal impact, we will include saliva samples in the WGS joint callsets in 2023.